itteco/iframely/docs/API.md

 ## For both Cloud and Open-Source version of API

-[Iframely API can return](http://iframely.com/docs) either full JSON with the list of embed links, or the simple response as oEmbed.
+[Iframely API can return](http://iframely.com/docs) either full JSON with the list of embed links, or a simple response as oEmbed.

 Each of the JSON response formats has it’s own API Endpoint relative address and set of get parameters: